About the network

-Mónica is a highly motivated professional with over 15 years in the hospitality and private investments.
+Mónica has over 15 years experience in the hospitality industry.
 Her mission is to help raise awareness about the diversity of thought processes, aphantasia, hyperphantasia and everything in-between.
 Mónica is on the organizing committee for the Extreme Imagination conference.

 Dr. Adam Zeman